adkian/simplepaxos/README.md

 - leader.evaluate
 - messenger.send_message (condensed messenger)

-###### TODO
+TODO
+- Actually satisfy B1
-- multiple god instance support
+- Multiple god instance support
-- actually satisfy B1

-###### TODO future:
+TODO future:
-- split classes into different files for readability
-- implement priest promise after lastvote (one idea: priest send a message to himself. this would require a new field in messagebook: 'outgoing/self')
+- Implement priest promise after lastvote (one idea: priest send a message to himself. this would require a new field in messagebook: 'outgoing/self')

-###### TODO far future:
+TODO far future:
-- change communications between priests to socket communications instead of file io
+- Change messages between priests to go through sockets instead of files

 ##### God
-- paxons are very religious; god controls anything and everything
+- Paxons are very religious; god controls anything and everything
-- literally creates priests ie initializes the objects
+- Literally creates priests i.e. initializes the objects

 ##### Messenger
-- messenger relays messages to and from the leader and the priest she accomplishes this by tracking the priests' ledger files for changes
+- Messenger relays messages to and from the leader and the priest
+- She accomplishes this by tracking the priests' ledger files for changes
-- each priest (including the leader) has a personal messenger (instance)
+- Each priest (including the leader) has a personal messenger (instance)

 ##### Priest
-- priests are present (or not present) and vote (or not vote) for ballots proposed by the leader
+- Priests are present (or not present) and vote (or not vote) for ballots proposed by the leader
-- they record all ballots they have participated in in individual ledger files
+- They record all ballots they have participated in in individual ledger files